How to Choose a Reliable Auto Body Repair Shop

 A shop's experience with your car's make and model is crucial.
 Use these methods to assess their expertise:

-Recent Experience Number of similar repairs completed recently Shows up-to-date knowledge
+• What to Look For: Number of similar repairs completed recently

-Equipment Match Tools designed for your vehicle model Ensures accurate repairs
+• What to Look For: Tools designed for your vehicle model

 For vehicles with advanced driver assistance systems (ADAS), confirm the shop can perform ADAS calibration and validate repairs afterward.